mabdullahabid/django-coolify/README.md

 - Currently supports only public Git repositories
 - Requires manual Coolify API token setup
 - SQLite database with volume mounting (PostgreSQL support planned)
+- **Domain setting**: Auto-generated domains are saved to config and set as environment variables, but may need to be manually set in the Coolify UI due to API limitations

+### Manual Domain Setup

+If the domain doesn't appear in your Coolify application after running `setup_infra`, you can:

+1. **Use the set_domain command**: `python manage.py set_domain`
+2. **Manual setup in Coolify UI**:
+   - Go to your application in Coolify dashboard
+   - Navigate to Configuration > General > Domains
+   - Enter the domain from your `coolify.json` file
+   - Click "Set Direction" and save

+The domain is automatically saved to your `coolify.json` and set as an `ALLOWED_HOSTS` environment variable.

+## Changelog

+### v0.2.0 (Latest)
+- ✨ **Smart domain management**: Automatic domain generation with proper port mapping
+- 🔧 **Improved ALLOWED_HOSTS**: Correctly strips port numbers for Django configuration
+- 🐳 **Enhanced Docker support**: Better uv integration and dependency management
+- 📡 **Robust API integration**: Full CRUD operations with Coolify API
+- 🎯 **Port mapping**: Automatic `:8000` port mapping for container routing
+- 🔄 **Environment variables**: Better handling of existing vs new environment variables

+### v0.1.x
+- 🚀 Initial release with basic Coolify integration
+- 🐳 Docker configuration generation
+- 📝 Management commands for deployment workflow

 ## Contributing